DanielSmith/alap/README.md

 It means: I want items that match the tag of "nyc" or "bridge", but toss out anything that includes the tag of "london".

-Trying to use #DOM_IDs in an expression will fail at this time.
-It is a known bug.

 ## History, and the alap name

 Alap is a plain vanilla JS rewrite of my 2012 MultiLinks package.
 That was done in jQuery.